 According to our boatman, the dolphins and whale sharks are mostly out early in the morning only.
 For this reason, this island has become the common “first stop” for island hoppers.

 The island got its name from the Filipino word pilak.
 It is a large hook for catching manta rays, whale sharks and Bryde’s whale.
 Today, the islanders are not catching those sea creatures anymore but are helping to preserve them.
-With the help of the government, their livelihood changed from fishing to become tour guides.
+With the help of the government, their livelihood changed from fishing to becoming tour guides.